Technology for Teaching & Learning

 Chat Recording

-To avoid recording the chat:
+To avoid recording the chat messages:

-• First set up the meeting in your Canvas Zoom Conferences
+• First set up the meeting in your Canvas Zoom Conferences.

 • Then go to your Zoom account at ufl.zoom.us